Play for Today

 Play for Today is a British television strand, produced by the BBC and transmitted on BBC1 from 1970 to 1984.
 During the run, more than three hundred programmes, featuring original television plays, and adaptations of stage plays and novels, were transmitted.
 The individual episodes were (with a few exceptions noted below) between fifty and a hundred minutes in duration.
 A handful of these plays, including Rumpole of the Bailey, subsequently became television series in their own right.

-In 2025, Channel 5 announced they would revive the series towards the end of that year for a new audience.
+In 2025, Channel 5 announced a revival, which began broadcasting on 13 November.